 Targets of the attribute

-By default, attribute can be applied on any declaration that accepts attributes.
+By default, the attribute can be applied to any declaration that accepts attributes.
 We can define targets of the attribute.
-This means that attribute can be applied on specific type of declarations.
+This means that attribute can be applied to specific type of declarations.

 The following attribute can be applied only on class declarations: